upper waypoint

 Please try again

 Students play a game during recess at Grass Valley Elementary School in Oakland on April 28, 2022.
-Thousands of small budget cuts and unstable leadership threaten the Oakland school district’s chances of maintaining independence, Alameda County Superintendent Alyssa Castro cautioned.
+More than 40 Oakland school principals also joined the chorus Friday, calling on the district to make hard choices and pay its bills.
 (Beth LaBerge/KQED)

-A letter from Alameda County Superintendent Alysse Castro last week offered sharp criticism of the district’s financial decision-making, as it appears to have suspended its search for a permanent superintendent.
+The letter comes after Alameda County Superintendent Alysse Castro offered sharp criticism of the district’s financial decision-making last week.
+On Thursday, Board President Jennifer Brouhard confirmed the board had delayed its search for a permanent superintendent.

 “The district appears to have moved directly to balancing the budget with a series of cuts, without the intermediary step of adopting a coherent fiscal solvency plan,” Castro wrote.
 “While much better than inaction in the face of insolvency, a series of cuts is not the same thing as a plan for fiscal solvency.”

-OUSD exited state oversight last summer, more than 20 years after it declared bankruptcy and was bailed out by a $100 million loan from the state.
-But even before the district regained local control, county officials began warning that the school board needed to make long-term financial changes in the face of a budget crisis.
+Last summer, OUSD exited state oversight, more than 20 years after it declared bankruptcy and was bailed out by a $100 million loan from the state.
+But even before the district officially regained local control, county officials began warning that the school board needed to make long-term financial changes in the face of a budget crisis.

 In recent years, the district has plugged growing budget holes through rounds of short-term budget cuts and spending down reserve funds from more than $115 million in 2025 to just under $30 million this spring.
 Without about $93 million in cuts over the next two school years, which Castro said in her letter, OUSD has yet to identify, the district’s fund balance could dip into the negative in the coming years.